CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/affine_transformation.rst

   :width: 30%
   :align: right

-This modifier applies an affine transformation to the system.
+This modifier applies an affine transformation to the system or specific parts of it.
 It may be used to translate, scale, rotate or shear the particles, the simulation cell and/or other elements.
-The transformation can either be specified explicitly in terms of a 3x3 matrix plus a translation vector, or implicitly by prescribing a fixed shape for the final simulation cell.
+The transformation can either be specified explicitly in terms of a 3x3 matrix plus a translation vector, or implicitly by prescribing a fixed target shape for the simulation cell.

-Given a 3x3 linear transformation matrix :math:`\mathbf{M}` and a translation vector :math:`\mathbf{t}`, which together describe a general affine transformation, the transformed position of a particle at the original position :math:`\mathbf{x}` is computed as :math:`\mathbf{x}' =  \mathbf{M} \cdot \mathbf{x} + \mathbf{t}`.
+Given a 3x3 linear transformation matrix :math:`\mathbf{M}` and a translation vector :math:`\mathbf{t}`, which together describe a general affine transformation, the transformed position of a particle at the original Cartesian position :math:`\mathbf{x}` is computed as :math:`\mathbf{x}' =  \mathbf{M} \cdot \mathbf{x} + \mathbf{t}`.
 This notation uses column vectors.